Phi Mu Delta: History

-These three drew lots to determine which would be named as the Alpha chapter; the Greek letter Nu was a reference to their New England region.
+These three drew lots to determine which would be named the Alpha chapter; the Greek letter Nu was a reference to their New England region.

 Phi Mu Delta became a junior member of the North American Interfraternity Conference (NIC) in 1923, and then a senior member in 1930.
 It remains a member of the NIC today.

 The fraternity expanded slowly during the 1920s, merging or expanding to seven additional chapters by 1930.
 Expansion of the Fraternity was slowed during the great depression.
-Phi Mu Delta merged with another fraternity, Delta Alpha Pi in 1934-1935, gaining three chapters, all of which closed shortly afterward.
+Phi Mu Delta merged with another fraternity, Delta Alpha Pi in 1934–1935, gaining three chapters, all of which closed shortly afterward.
 In 1936 one of the founding chapters, the University of Vermont, also closed.
 By the end of World War II, the Connecticut chapter had also closed.

-After WWII the fraternity expanded more rapidly, coinciding with a general increase in fraternity enrollment.
-This trend petered out by the late 1960s, and by the late 1970s the organization was making plans to shut down.
-A reorganization effort centered on the State College, Pennsylvania chapter, stabilized the fraternity, and prompted a resurgence in growth.
-It was at this time that the University of Vermont was recolonized.
+After the war the fraternity expanded more rapidly, coinciding with a general increase in fraternity enrollment.
+This trend petered out by the late 1960s, and by the late 1970s, the organization was making plans to shut down.
+A reorganization effort centered on the State College, Pennsylvania chapter, stabilized the fraternity and prompted a resurgence in growth.
+It was at this time that the chapter at the University of Vermont was recolonized.
 In the early 1980s, the organization rewrote its constitution.
-During the 1980s, the fraternity only gained one chapter (California University of Pennsylvania).
+During the 1980s, the fraternity only gained one chapter, California University of Pennsylvania.

 Since then the fraternity has expanded steadily.
-In 2006, the fraternity established an Executive Director position.
-In 2015, the National Office was moved to Westmont, New Jersey.
+In 2006, the fraternity established an executive director position.
+In 2015, the National Office was moved to Westmont, New Jersey and then Pittsburgh, Pennsylvania in 2023.

-Symbolism and traditions

-March 1 is celebrated each year as Founders' Day.
+Symbols

-The badge of the Fraternity is a black triangle, bordered with pearls, with the letters Φ, Μ, and Δ, rendered in gold, and set about a sapphire center stone.
+The badge of the fraternity is a black triangle, bordered with pearls, with the letters Φ, Μ, and Δ, rendered in gold, and set about a sapphire center stone.
+The new member pin is a simple triangle, with three sections, each bearing one of the three colors of the fraternity along with the scales of justice.

 The coat of arms displays a lion bearing a shield, under which runs a ribbon with the Greek letters of the fraternity's name.

-The new member pin is a simple triangle, with three sections, each bearing one of the three colors of the fraternity along with the scales of justice.

-The colors of the fraternity are Princeton orange, black and white.

-The flower of the fraternity is the jonquil.
+Its colors are Princeton orange, black, and white.
+Its flower is the jonquil.

 The fraternity's new member manual is titled, The Oracle, and was first published in 1998.
 Its current edition was published in 2018.